An influenza vaccine is required for all students.

 MMR titers and tuberculosis blood tests are also offered at Habif.
 Please call to request an order for these tests which can be performed at the lab located at Habif at your convenience.

 To print a copy of your immunizations on record with Habif, click the ‘Immunizations’ link in the Student Portal.

 If you think you have already completed this form, please click Portal Forms (PDF) for instructions on how to verify if your is form is complete.

 Incoming students – Health history information

 In addition to immunization documentation, incoming students must also complete their health history information via the Student Portal prior to moving onto campus.
-Login to the student portal and click “forms” to access the health history form.
+Login to the student portal and click “medical clearances” to access the health history form.